 Why did the organisms respond?
 Because its ancestors that did, obtained differential reproductive success.
-In this case, the "best" response to a particular environmental condition is stable across generations and has reproductive impact.
-This organismic adaptation is very slow because most typically, many generations are necessary to install it into the gene pool.
+In this case, the "best" response to a particular environmental condition is stable across generations and has a reproductive impact.
+This organismic adaptation is very slow because most typically, many generations are necessary to install its various components into the gene pool such that it will breed true.
 In principle however, it could be installed and removed very quickly with a mutation.